 Single-serve coffee makers are extremely popular, and one of the reasons why is because there is no guesswork on the proper measurement for adding coffee grinds or water.
 Because the machine is automated, you let it do all the work, and you’re guaranteed the perfect cup of coffee in no time at all.

 A single-serve coffee maker is a great option for one or two people who always want a hot cup of fresh coffee.
 Just keep in mind that making coffee with pods can be slightly more expensive than purchasing bulk coffee beans.
 Coffee pods can also produce more disposable waste than coffee grinds made with a paper or reusable filter.

 Multi-use coffee maker

 A multi-use coffee maker gives you the best of all worlds.
 If you only need one cup of coffee, you won’t need to waste an entire pot.
 Depending on which multi-use brewer you choose, you may also have the option of having a built-in bean grinder.

-Multi-use brewers are the perfect choice for a couple of family who want a bit of coffee variety or the option to switch between a coffee maker that makes up to 12 cups or a single serve brewer.
+Multi-use brewers are the perfect choice for a couple of families who want a bit of coffee variety or the option to switch between a coffee maker that makes up to 12 cups or a single serve brewer.
 This style may be slightly more expensive than a drip coffee maker and a single serve brewer, but you’ll have two appliances in one.
-It also may take up a bit more space on your counter top.
+It also may take up a bit more space on your countertop.

 A pour over coffee maker is a manual coffee maker that’s similar in style to a French press.
 You’ll use a glass carafe with a type of funnel placed over the opening.
 To make coffee in a pour over coffee maker you’ll add a filter to the funnel, add coffee grounds, and pour boiling water over the grinds.
 Your coffee will filter through to the carafe and you can pour it into your cup.